-For the last two years, I have been working on behalf of District residents as the Assistant Attorney General for Policy and Legislative Affairs for the District of Columbia.
-I saw how LGBTQQIA+ victims of hate crimes were left without protection or recourse in the wake of their attacks.
+Before being elected to the Council, I had been working on behalf of District residents as the Assistant Attorney General for Policy and Legislative Affairs for the District of Columbia for the past two years.
+I saw how LGBTQIIA+ victims of hate crimes were left without protection or recourse in the wake of their attacks.
 I learned how our small business community was being taken advantage of by out of state businesses defrauding our CBE program.
 And, I represented DC before the National Attorney General community to advocate for statehood, decriminalized cannabis, and data privacy legislation.

 To address the needs of our community, I worked to advance workers’ rights, improve environmental justice, and expand civil rights and consumer protections through everything from data breach to hate crime legislation.